 There are no other exceptions to not having international health insurance.
 All students must be enrolled and meet the above minimum requirements.

 The above items will be collected prior to arrival and upon arrival.

-If a participant travels while attending a Learn International program, outside of the program-related excursions, it is recommended each participant contact their insurance to fully understand their benefits and coverage.
-Learn International is not responsible for any emergencies, medical issues or inadequate travel or international health insurance while a participant travels or participates on any non-program related activities.
+If a participant travels while attending a Learn International programme, outside of the programme-related excursions, it is recommended each participant contact their insurance to fully understand their benefits and coverage.
+Learn International is not responsible for any emergencies, medical issues or inadequate travel or international health insurance while a participant travels or participates on any non-programme related activities.

-All medical issues that occur on Learn International programs must be reported as soon as possible to Learn International staff, for the best and quickest support to be provided by on-site staff team.
+All medical issues that occur on Learn International programmes must be reported as soon as possible to Learn International staff, for the best and quickest support to be provided by on-site staff team.

 Learn International is not responsible or liable for a participant’s personal health and wellness.
 This includes but is not limited to: medical, emotional and mental health concerns, medical emergencies and/or pre-existing conditions.
-Students are fully responsible for their personal health and wellness while on a Learn International program.
+Students are fully responsible for their personal health and wellness while on a Learn International programme.

 Further, participants are fully responsible for understanding their current health insurance and international health insurance coverage, benefits, and claims processes.
 It is the sole responsibility of the applicant to ensure that their insurance coverage is sufficient for the duration of their programme.
 Learn International is not liable or responsible for any benefits, complaints or deficit policies not covering health needs or claims made by a participant with their health insurance(s).

 Learn International has 24/7 staff available to assist participants, faculty and staff for general support (logistics) and any emergencies that may arise, so no participant will be on their own in a time of need.